irajwani/game-server/README.md

 $ docker-compose up
 ```

-If the docker commands above fail, it might be a node version issue (I used node 12.18.1)
+Alternatively, if you would like to run the app locally, and node_modules fail to install, it might be a node version issue (I used node 12.18.1)
 In this case, install nvm with:

 ```bash